nickdeichman/playwright_api/README.md

 - **expectedResultsGet.js**: Contains expected results for user retrieval tests.
 - **package.json**: Lists dependencies, including Playwright and Nock.

+## Technologies:

+- **JavaScript**: The programming language used for writing the tests.
+- **Playwright**: A Node.js library for browser automation, utilized for API testing in this project.
+- **Nock**: A HTTP mocking library for Node.js, used to intercept and simulate HTTP requests and responses.

 ## Testing Scenarios

 ### get-user.spec.js